- What is edible ink?

 As long as the edible ink you use is being made by a trusted manufacturer,

-is FDA compliant and passes food safety tests, it is safe to use as directed
+is FDA compliant and made in a licensed food facility, it is safe to use as directed

-- as a food coloring agent to be printed to edible paper using an inkjet printer.
+- essentially it is a food coloring agent that is jetted to edible paper using an inkjet printer.

 - Energy: 110 kcal / 6%